PeterZs/Swept-Volume/README.md

 ### Dependency

-Currently, there are some third-party libraries that are not yet open sourced.
-We are waiting for some internal authorizations.
-Please stay tuned for the full release coming soon.
+Currently, all third-party libraries are now open-sourced.

 ## Usage